OnlyFans Chargebacks: How to Stop Losing Money You've Already Earned

 How common are chargebacks on OnlyFans?

-You already know they’re more common than on traditional e-commerce — because of the nature of the content and impulsive purchase patterns on the platform.
+More common than on traditional e-commerce, given the nature of the content and impulsive purchase patterns.
 Most creators experience a few chargebacks per year.
-High-volume creators may see more.
-The frequency is manageable with the right prevention systems in place.
+The frequency is manageable with the right prevention systems in place — as evidenced by our 4+ years of zero major chargeback incidents across our creator portfolio.

 Can I get my money back after a chargeback?

 Sometimes.
 If OnlyFans successfully disputes the chargeback with the payment processor, funds can be returned.
-However, the success rate varies and the process takes 30-90 days.
+The success rate varies and the process takes 30–90 days.
 Prevention generates far better returns than recovery attempts.

 Does OnlyFans protect creators from chargebacks?